 VP / Operations Manager: Shrey Vertes

 Shrey is a Senior in the Aerospace Engineering Major at Brooklyn Tech.
 When he’s not researching planes or analyzing automotive parts or leading the varsity baseball team in his role as captain, he’s devoted to growing COB’s research on the markets that shape his beloved hometown of NYC.
-When he is not pursuing academics, you can find Shrey eating Indian food and walking his dog Bucki.
+When he is not pursuing academics, you can find Shrey cooking/eating Indian food and walking his dog Bucki.

 VP / Managing Editor: Conrad Ratz